Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Framework

 Jet propagation occurs within an event-by-event fluctuating 2+1D hydrodynamic background.
 We employ hydro profiles from the comprehensive multi-stage framework \texttt{IP-Glasma+JIMWLK+MUSIC+UrQMD}, which successfully describes a wide range of bulk observables in heavy-ion collisions~\cite{Mantysaari:2025tcg}.
 This state-of-the-art framework evolves the bulk starting from the initial energy density deposited at specific hotspots determined by the \texttt{IPSat}~\cite{Kowalski:2003hm}.
 Jet probes are placed precisely onto these hotspots, whose number is proportional to the number of binary collisions $N_{\rm coll}$, and their initial orientation is uniformly distributed in the azimuthal angle $\phi$.
 Straight jet trajectories are sampled from their production point until they exit the deconfined medium at $T<T_c$, with $T_c$ marks the crossover transition to the hadron gas phase.
 The medium and jet-medium interaction quantities needed for the computation of radiative and elastic energy loss are then obtained by averaging along each jet trajectory, as extracted from the hydrodynamic profiles.
-We neglect further quenching below $T_c$.
+For example, we evaluate the Debye mass as $m_D^2\propto (\int {\rm d}x_F T^2(x))/L$ for a given trajectory, where $x_F$ is the distance traversed in the fluid rest frame, thereby accounting for different flow velocities, and $L$ is the integral of ${\rm d}x_F$.
+The expressions for other relevant quantities can be found in Eq.~(29) in~\cite{Mehtar-Tani:2024jtd}.
+We neglect further quenching below the freeze-out temperature $T_c$.
 For more details on the embedding of our jet quenching framework in the realistic heavy-ion environment, see Ref.~\cite{Mehtar-Tani:2024jtd}, where event-averaged hydro profiles were used instead.
 Event classification into centrality classes is based on the final charged particle multiplicity of the bulk, from which one also extracts the soft event-plane angles $\Psi_n$, necessary for computing the jet flow coefficients.
 Thus, our framework predicts the quenched jet spectrum for various parameters $\sigma^{AA\%}(p_T, \eta, \phi, R)$.